woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 For instance, surrendering to a lover or an avatar is very beautiful.
 To surrender is to love, it means making the other more important than oneself.
 It suppresses many programs and stories because to the extent that one surrenders one has no goals other than to be surrendered, to be in love.
 It gives us a taste of Existence, of bliss because the controller becomes mostly and temporarily absent.

 But who is it that makes the decision to be surrendered?The mind, for all decisions are of the mind.
-Behind the act of surrender is the mind, alI've and well.
+Behind the act of surrender is the mind, alIive and well.
 And too, we can become attached to the object of our surrender, and this also is of the mind.

 The act of surrendering is a drug, a program, another dream — a subtle and beautiful one.
 Nevertheless its effects are not permanent because they have not involved a deep awareness of the nature of the mind itself.
 The tapes are suppressed but not extinguished, and will return when one falls out of love, when one is no longer surrendered.